Artemis-Rage/artemis_notes/intro_to_classes.md

-# Introduction to Classes and Subclasses in Python

 ## What is a Class?

 Think of a **class** as a blueprint or a template for creating things.
 For example, you could have a blueprint for a car.
 The blueprint itself isn't a car, but it describes what a car is: it has wheels, an engine, a color, and it can do things like `drive()` or `honk()`.